Ordalca/Nuzlocke/README.md

 1) require-permission
    - Only begin the nuzlocke once the player has entered "/nuzlocke begin"
      - (true/false)
+2) permission-method
+   - Method to begin the nuzlocke if require-permission is set
+     - COMMAND (requires "/nuzlocke begin" to be run)
+     - BALLS (starts on crafting or picking up any Poké Ball)
+     - HEALER (starts on using a Healer)
-2) require-nicknames
+3) require-nicknames
    - On obtaining a pokemon, immediately open the nickname screen.
 Blocks names matching species.
      - (true/false)
-3) first-encounter-restriction
+4) first-encounter-restriction
    - Only the first Pokémon fought or captured for each biome can be caught
      - (true/false)
-4) dupes-clause
+5) dupes-clause
    - Encountering a previously caught species does not count as a first encounter
      - (true/false)
-5) shiny-clause
+6) shiny-clause
    - Shiny Pokémon can always be caught
      - (true/false)
-6) pvp-death-enforced
+7) pvp-death-enforced
    - Battles between players cause the faint penalty for any fainted Pokémon
      - (true/false)
-7) faint-result
+8) faint-result
    - Result of a pokemon fainting
      - FAINT (Pokemon faints and can be revived using healers or beds)
      - DEAD (Pokemon faints and cannot be revived)
      - DELETE (Pokemon is deleted from the user's party upon battle's end)
-8) wipe-result
+9) wipe-result
    - Result of the full team fainting:
      - NONE (No penalty)
      - TELEPORT (Player is teleported to last healer/bed, equivalent to Teleport external move)
      - DEATH (Player is killed, can be used with Hardcore mode to run true Nuzlockes)
-9) bag-use
+10) bag-use
     - Rules for use of items in battle:
       - UNRESTRICTED (All items permitted except for Revival items)
       - NOHEALS (Prevents HP and Status restore items)
       - NOITEMS (Can only use Pokeball section in battle)
-10) block-master-ball
+11) block-master-ball
     - Prevents the use of Master/Park/Origin balls
       - (true/false)
-11) block-master-ball-in-raids
+12) block-master-ball-in-raids
     - Prevents the use of Master/Park/Origin balls specifically in raids
       - (true/false)
-12) block-in-battle-stronger
+13) block-in-battle-stronger
     - Prevents player from catching overleveled Pokémon in battle
       - (true/false)
-13) stronger-threshold
+14) stronger-threshold
     - Level difference allowed above strongest Pokémon, determines what "overleveled" means
       - integer values
-14) block-out-of-battle-legends
+15) block-out-of-battle-legends
     - Prevents player from catching legendary Pokémon outside battle
       - (true/false)
-15) block-out-of-battle-mythical
+16) block-out-of-battle-mythical
     - Prevents player from catching mythical Pokémon outside battle
         - (true/false)
-16) block-out-of-battle-ultra
+17) block-out-of-battle-ultra
     - Prevents player from catching ultrabeasts outside battle
         - (true/false)
-17) block-out-of-battle-stronger
+18) block-out-of-battle-stronger
     - Prevents player from catching overleveled Pokémon outside battle
         - (true/false)
-18) elite-trainer-pokemon
+19) elite-trainer-pokemon
     - All trainer Pokémon have max IVs and max EVs in every stat
         - (true/false)
-19) trainer-skill
+20) trainer-skill
     - Sets trainer battle AI levels
       - STANDARD    (Difficulty matches those set in battle.yml)
       - MIXED       (Randomly picks between aggressive, advanced, and tactical AIs)
       - AGGRESSIVE  (Trainer will use the move that deals the most damage to the opponent, avoiding status moves)
       - TACTICAL    (Trainer knows how to use status moves, but will not switch)
       - ADVANCED    (Trainer knows how to use status moves and will switch Pokémon if advantageous)
-20) pokemon-aggression
+21) pokemon-aggression
     - Sets pokemon movement AI
       - TIMID       (All Pokémon attempt to avoid the player)
       - PASSIVE     (All Pokémon are passive)
       - STANDARD    (No Changes, based on other configs)
       - ENCOUNTER   (All Pokémon constantly hunt players until the "first encounter per biome" of the nuzlocke occurs)
       - AGGRESSIVE  (All Pokémon constantly hunt the players, similar to hostile mobs in Vanilla)
+22) god-mode
+    - Makes the player immune to all damage, except for wipe penalty
+      - (true/false)